samg/stealth-stars/script.md

 *slide*

-After we'd launched the first version of Top Secret Docs and loaded all of our documents into it we notice that the Secret Docs index page was loading pretty slowly.
-All our secret agents are paid hourly, so it's really important to us that they not spend their time waiting for pages in our application to load and feeling frustrated.
+After we'd launched the first version of Top Secret Docs and migrated all of our documents into it we notice that the Secret Docs index page was loading pretty slowly.
+All our secret agents are paid hourly, so it's really important to us that they don't spend time waiting for pages in our application to load and feeling frustrated.

 To solve this problem we ended up needing to dive into the details of how our application code was executing.
 To do this we opened up the Thread Profiler tab in New Relic's UI.